axelpale/affineplane/docs/API.md

 <a name="affineplanetran2toString"></a>
 ### affineplane.tran2.toString(tr)

-Return a string of CSS transform-function data type.
+Convert the transformation to a string compatible with the CSS transform-function data type, for example `matrix(1, 2, -2, 1, 3, 4)`.
-Together with transform.createFromString(...), this method allows serialization to and from strings.
+Together with transform.createFromString(...), this method enables [tran2](#affineplanetran2) serialization to and from strings.

 <p style="display: inline">Parameters:</p>